the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 A wide range of software-related training materials and supporting organisations exist within the research software community and beyond.

 #### The Carpentries
-The Carpentries [The Carpentries] is a non-profit entity that supports a range of open source training materials and international communities of volunteer instructors and helpers who run courses around these materials.
+The Carpentries [@The Carpentries] is a non-profit entity that supports a range of open source training materials and international communities of volunteer instructors and helpers who run courses around these materials.
 The community also maintains the materials which are based around three core syllabuses - Software Carpentry, Data Carpentry and Library Carpentry.
 The training materials within these areas have been developed, reviewed and enhanced over several years ensuring that they represent best practice in training on these topics.
 The core Carpentries lessons are targeted primarily at the beginner level.
-However, the Carpentries Incubator [Carpentries Incubator] provides an environment for hosting additional community-developed training modules covering a wide range of other topics that have not gone through the peer review process of the core lessons.
+However, the Carpentries Incubator [@Carpentries Incubator] provides an environment for hosting additional community-developed training modules covering a wide range of other topics that have not gone through the peer review process of the core lessons.
 The material in the Incubator increasingly includes more intermediate-level training modules.

 #### Coderefinery
-[CodeRefinery] is a project currently funded by the Nordic e-Infrastructure and thus active primarily in the Nordics with the goal of teaching essential tools around research software development, that are usually skipped in academic education.
+[@CodeRefinery] is a project currently funded by the Nordic e-Infrastructure and thus active primarily in the Nordics with the goal of teaching essential tools around research software development, that are usually skipped in academic education.
 CodeRefinery hosts a set of open source training materials including both beginner and intermediate level material and organizes multiple highly interactive large scale workshops per year.
 Skills learned from the workshops and/or materials allow researchers to produce more reproducible, open and efficient software and thus promote FAIR research practices.
 One goal of the project is to evolve into a community project that seamlessly integrates with other initiatives.
 FIXME: elaborate on the integration part if it's relevant, else leave out.